caiosabarros/caiosabarros/README.md

 Hello, GitHub! 👋

-I'm Caio Sa, a student at Brigham Young University-Idaho interested in smart contract security and currently diving into the world of application security as well.
+I'm Caio Sa, .
 Welcome to my GitHub profile!

 ## About Me

+- A student at Brigham Young University-Idaho interested in blockchain security and smart contract development.
 - I'm currently learning application security and getting deeper on smart contract security.
 - My goals are to become a web2 and web3 successful bug hunter.
 - Ask me about anything.
 It'll be a pleasure to learn with you.
+- Check out my [Immunefi](https://immunefi.com/profile/caiosa/) profile

 ## Technologies and Tools